jmyung/website/content/ko/docs/setup/release/notes.md

 - Fixed "requested device X but found Y" attach error on AWS. ([#85675](https://github.com/kubernetes/kubernetes/pull/85675), [@jsafrane](https://github.com/jsafrane)) [SIG 클라우드 공급자, 스토리지]
 - Fixed NetworkPolicy validation that `Except` values are accepted when they are outside the CIDR range. ([#86578](https://github.com/kubernetes/kubernetes/pull/86578), [@tnqn](https://github.com/tnqn)) [SIG 네트워크]
 - Fixed a bug in the TopologyManager.
 Previously, the TopologyManager would only guarantee alignment if container creation was serialized in some way.
 Alignment is now guaranteed under all scenarios of container creation. ([#87759](https://github.com/kubernetes/kubernetes/pull/87759), [@klueska](https://github.com/klueska)) [SIG 노드]
-- Fixed a bug which could prevent a provider ID from ever being set for node if an error occurred determining the provider ID when the node was added. ([#87043](https://github.com/kubernetes/kubernetes/pull/87043), [@zjs](https://github.com/zjs)) [SIG 앱 and Cloud Provider]
+- Fixed a bug which could prevent a provider ID from ever being set for node if an error occurred determining the provider ID when the node was added. ([#87043](https://github.com/kubernetes/kubernetes/pull/87043), [@zjs](https://github.com/zjs)) [SIG 앱, 클라우드 공급자]
 - Fixed a data race in the kubelet image manager that can cause static pod workers to silently stop working. ([#88915](https://github.com/kubernetes/kubernetes/pull/88915), [@roycaihw](https://github.com/roycaihw)) [SIG 노드]
 - Fixed a panic in the kubelet cleaning up pod volumes ([#86277](https://github.com/kubernetes/kubernetes/pull/86277), [@tedyu](https://github.com/tedyu)) [SIG 스토리지]
 - Fixed a regression where the kubelet would fail to update the ready status of pods. ([#84951](https://github.com/kubernetes/kubernetes/pull/84951), [@tedyu](https://github.com/tedyu)) [SIG 노드]